SCRT-HQ/VaporShell/docs/glossary/Add-VSGluePartitionSerdeInfo.md

----
-layout: glossary
-title: Add-VSGluePartitionSerdeInfo
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSGluePartitionSerdeInfo

 ## SYNOPSIS
-Adds an AWS::Glue::Partition.SerdeInfo resource property to the template
+Adds an AWS::Glue::Partition.SerdeInfo resource property to the template.
+Information about a serialization/deserialization program (SerDe that serves as an extractor and loader.

 ## SYNTAX